Create your content model

 Creating a quality content model is a key to a successful content strategy yet knowing all the ins and outs is far from easy.
 This article will take you through the steps of modeling content one by one.
 If you follow this guide, you'll get a suitable content model for your business or at least a good basis for one.

 Primarily, content modeling answers the question, “What relationships does my content have?”
 However, different companies will have different answers.

 In the coffee industry, each coffee has a preferred brewing method.
 In the insurance industry, articles should increase insurance sales.
 Similarly, content that relates together should be modeled that way too.

 This is not the beginning of the content modeling journey

-If you just got here and you're not sure what content modeling is or why you should invest your time into it, we can recommend reading What is content modeling first.
+If you just got here and you're not sure what content modeling is or why you should invest your time into it, we recommend reading What is content modeling first.